TrebbleBiscuit/crab-chess/README.md

 # crab-chess

 Chess engine made for fun!
-See some games it's played online here - https://lichess.org/@/CrabChess
+One of my first Rust projects, but it has become increasingly capable over time.
+See games it has played online here - https://lichess.org/@/CrabChess

-- [Iterative deepening](https://www.chessprogramming.org/Iterative_Deepening) with [PV-Move ordering](https://www.chessprogramming.org/PV-Move) to find better moves faster
-- [Negamax](https://en.wikipedia.org/wiki/Negamax) with [alpha-beta pruning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning) to search only what we need to
-- [Quiescence search](https://www.chessprogramming.org/Quiescence_Search) to find stable board positions
-- Other fun and exciting techniques
+[Iterative deepening](https://www.chessprogramming.org/Iterative_Deepening) using [Negamax](https://en.wikipedia.org/wiki/Negamax) with [alpha-beta pruning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning) and [Quiescence search](https://www.chessprogramming.org/Quiescence_Search) along with all sorts of other fun and exciting techniques

 ### How to build